Imtiyaz-CHOUJAI/groovybot/documentation/README.md

             }
         }
         ```
-    -   Invalid team or duplicate robot in one team
+    -   Invalid team or duplicate robot in a team
         ```json
         {
             "firstTeam.0": ["The firstTeam.0 field has a duplicate value."],